sasasa671/hopstop/README.md

 * CommonJS is used instead of AMD, because it's easier to use & debug.

 ## Features
+* Ready for Bower components.
-* HTML5Boilerplate html & css are included.
+* Bootstrap 3 included.
+* Leverages Untappd end-points to enable beer searching.
 * CoffeeScript + Stylus + Handlebars as app languages
 (you can change this to anything you want)
 * Backbone as main MVC/MVP library, Chaplin as meta-framework.